xodio/xod/docs/tutorial/01-hello/README.md

 ## Patch board

 The large gray field with a box is your program.
 It’s called a *patch*.
-In this patch you can see one interesting object – the `led` node — a grey rectangle with two little green circles.
+In this patch you can see one interesting object – the `led` node — a grey rectangle with little circles.
 You will be able to make complicated programs, using these rectangles.

 You can move nodes by dragging them.
 Position on the patch board does not affect your program, but can make it more readable.